 Rainbow trout are present in North Fork Long Canyon Creek diversion pool.
-Fish sampling results for the diversion pool indicated very low numbers of fish (<15 observed)
+Fish sampling results for the diversion pool indicated very low numbers of fish (<15 observed) (PCWA 2010g).

-(PCWA 2010g).
 The physical habitat changes described above that will occur to the North Fork Long Canyon Creek Diversion are not anticipated to affect fish populations in North Fork Long Canyon Creek compared to existing conditions due to the relatively minor changes to physical habitat relative to the total amount of habitat available to fish in these streams.
 The new diversion pools will become much shallower and more riverine.
-The area footprint of the new diversion pools will remain approximately similar to the existing diversion pools.
-The water surface of the new diversion pool will be 1.3 feet higher than the existing diversion pool.
+The area footprint of the new diversion pools will remain approximately similar to the existing diversion pool.
 Once the diversion pool is aggraded, sediment moving downstream will pass over the diversion screen and downstream.
-The reduction in pool habitat that occurs is expected to have negligible effects because: (1) very little pool habitat currently exists under summer/fall low flow conditions; (2)

-abundant pool habitat exists throughout North Fork Long Canyon Creek; and (3) the pool habitat that was lost would be replaced with riverine habitat.
+The reduction in pool habitat currently exists under summer/fall low flow conditions; (2) abundant pool habitat exists throughout North Fork Long Canyon Creek; and (3) the pool habitat that was lost would be replaced with riverine habitat.